lggomez/go-geodesy/README.md

 func VincentyInverse(p1, p2 geodesy.Point, accuracy float64, calculateAzimuth bool) (float64, float64, float64)
 ```

-VincentyInverse calculates the ellipsoidal distance in meters and azimuth in degrees between 2 points using the inverse Vincenty formulae and the WGS-84 ellipsoid constants.
-As it is an iterative operation it will converge to the defined accuracy, if accuracy < 0 it will use the default accuracy of 1e-12 (approximately 0.06 mm).
-If
+VincentyInverse calculates the ellipsoidal distance in meters and azimuth in degrees between 2 points using the
+inverse Vincenty formulae and the WGS-84 ellipsoid constants.
+As it is an iterative operation it will converge to
+the defined accuracy, if accuracy < 0 it will use the default accuracy of 1e-12 (approximately 0.06 mm, magnitude should be no bigger than 1e-6).
-calculateAzimuth is set to true, it will compute the forward and reverse azimuths (otherwise, these default to math.NaN())
+If calculateAzimuth is set to true, it will compute the forward and reverse azimuths (otherwise, these default to math.NaN()).
 If any of the points does not constitute a valid geographic coordinate, the returned distance will be math.NaN().

 The following notations are used in the implementation: